esheldon/nsim/config/README.md

         - gg03r01
         - eg03r03
         - dg04r02
+    - sigma ratio 1.0
+        - gg04r01,gg04r02
+            - was lower s/n than expected so ran two
+            - looks biased.
+Maybe error in psf fit affects these smaller objects more?
+        - eg04r01

 - try nearly-fixed other paramters besides shape
     - gg02r01 looks crappy!
 Is it because we only used 200 step?
 Doubt it